arch-linux-calamares-installer/alci-iso/README.md

 # Arch Linux Calamares Installer or ALCI

-Use the correct version for building the iso.
+Use the correct version of Archiso to build the iso.

 **Read the archiso.md.**